Bursary & Free School Meals

 8. Will the Bursary affect any benefits I may be receiving?

 No, receipt of bursary funding does not affect receipt other means-tested benefits paid to families, such as Universal Credits, Income Support, Jobseeker’s Allowance, Child Benefit, Working Tax Credit and Housing Benefit.
-However, if a student is in receipt of Disability Living Allowance (or Personal Independence Payments) and Employment Support Allowance or in receipt of Universal Credit, parents can no longer receive certain household/family benefits for that child, such as child benefit.
+However, if a learner is in receipt of Disability Living Allowance (or Personal Independence Payments) and Employment Support Allowance or in receipt of Universal Credit, parents can no longer receive certain household/family benefits for that child, such as child benefit.

 9. How and when does it get paid?